-Knowing where to look for required information was noted as a barrier for carers.
-Carers told us that when they were dentified as the main contact for the berson they care for they were kept informed in some instances.
+What the engagement told us What will we carry forward What are our new actions Knowing where to look for required information was noted as a barrier for carers.
+Carers told us that when they were identified as the main contact for the person they care for they were kept informed in some instances.
 Carers like to use their GP for information and support.
-Lack of recognition was cited as a barrier to being kept informed; carers eel they aren't offered the information as the person dealing with them doesn't view them as a carer.
-Refresh of the internet pages to ensure information is clear, pages are easy to navigate and language used isn't "too corporate".
-Including information for Young Carers.
+Lack of recognition was cited as a barrier to being kept informed; carers feel they aren't offered the information Further awareness raising sessions planned for key staff to ensure all teams have access to knowledgeable staff member for support around working with carers which includes parent carers.
+Consider best communication pathways for sharing information with carers using learning from the COVID-19 pandemic.
+Ensuring carers can access the information they need, in the formats they require.
+This includes making sure information is available to those who as the person dealing with them doesn't view them as a carer.
+Share learning from the trial of the Mobilise view them as a carer. service in Leicester

-Increase in carers identified

-Increase in carers identified Increase in numbers of carers accessing carer support
+- Increase in the proportion of carers who say they find it easy to find information about services Increase in carers identified - Increase in numbers of carers accessing carer support

 What the engagement told us What will we carry forward What are our new actions Carers told us they would like to see the use of volunteers to support carers.
-Carers told us that by raising awareness of caring in communities, community venues and local businesses may become more accommodating.
-Continue to take the views of carers into account in future commissioning exercises, including consideration of updated geographic and demographic data from the updated census 2021.
-Continue to work with communities to support carers through awareness raising within existing community groups.
-Care Board's People and Communities Strategy 2022/2023 Continued promotion and growth of the Carers Passport scheme.
-Specifically targeting community schemes and groups within How will we know this has worked?
-Carers report greater satisfaction in the accessibility of services Increase in the proportion of carers who say they find it easy to find information
+Carers told us that by raising awareness of caring in communities, community venues and local businesses, they may become more accommodating.
+Some carers told us that they are isolated and not easily able to access services due to the availability of public transport.
+This is particularly relevant in rural areas Continue to take the views of carers into account in future commissioning exercises, including consideration of updated geographic and demographic data from the updated census 2021.
+Continue to work with communities to support carers through awareness raising within existing community We will ensure that the priorities within the Carers' Strategy are aligned with The Integrated Care Board's People and Communities Strategy 2022/2023 Continued promotion and growth of the Carers Passport scheme to include how this could be used in hospitals.
+Specifically targeting community schemes and groups within neighbourhoods.
+Development of relationships with schools and colleges to improve young carers awareness.
+Support carers to be able to access a broad range of services within their local communities, including voluntary/community led organisations, helping to support their wellbeing and alleviate social isolation.